 Scottish Equitable rebranded as Aegon Scottish Equitable in 2006 before shortening the name to Aegon in 2009.

-Today, Aegon has 3.5 million customers in the UK and is a global provider of protection products, pensions and asset management operating in 25 countries worldwide.
+Today, Aegon has 3.9 million customers in the UK, is a global provider of protection products, pensions and asset management and operates in 20 countries worldwide.

 Maximum Claim Duration

 24 months limited payment term

 4 / 8 / 13 / 26 / 52 weeks

 If you have own occupation cover, fall ill and then return to your role in a reduced capacity earning less, or start a different job where you earn less, Aegon will pay a reduced benefit amount to top up your lower income.